Accelerated Learning Program (ALP)

 Getting to the program

 All international students should arrive to Madison, WI one day prior to the official program start date.
-For ALP, this will be on Saturday, June 28th.
+For ALP, this will be on Saturday, June 27th.
 The purpose of this is so Badger Precollege can facilitate an International Student Orientation on Sunday morning before the remaining participants arrive.
 After acceptance, the Badger Precollege team will provide students with additional information regarding the best airports to utilize, timeframes for arrival, and opportunities for shuttles.
 All housing and meals are included in the tuition costs.

 Cancelations and Refunds

 Badger Precollege reserves the right to cancel classes when necessary, including those for which enrollment numbers are not sufficient, or those for which a highly qualified instructor is unavailable.
 In the case of course cancellations, we will be happy to help you choose an alternative course.
-If no acceptable alternative is available, we will refund any tuition paid, minus any non-refundable application fees or deposits.
+If no acceptable alternative is available, we will refund any tuition paid, minus any non-refundable application fees.
 We will also work with families to process refunds in the case of student illness or injury.

 Refunds may take up to eight weeks to process, starting from the time a written request is received by the Badger Precollege office.